 (2) Subject to subsection (3), Part II applies in respect of employees employed in Canada lands, as defined in the Canada Oil and Gas Act, on or in connection with the transportation of oil or gas through an interprovincial pipeline.

 (3) These Regulations do not apply in respect of employees employed in the operation of ships or aircraft.

 Records and Reports

-1.4 If an employer is required to keep and maintain a record, report or other document referred to in section 125 or 125.1 of the Act, the employer shall keep and maintain the record, report or other document in such a manner that it is readily available for examination by the Minister and by the safety and health committee or the safety and health representative, if either exists, for the work place to which it applies.
+1.4 If an employer is required to keep and maintain a record, report or other document referred to in section 125 or 125.1 of the Act, the employer shall keep and maintain the record, report or other document in such a manner that it is readily available for examination by the Head of Compliance and Enforcement and by the safety and health committee or the safety and health representative, if either exists, for the work place to which it applies.